 My name is Philip Guo (also search for me as Phil Guo, Philip J. Guo, Philip Jia Guo, pgbovine).
 I am an assistant professor of computer science at the University of Rochester.

 I am an assistant professor of computer science at the University of Rochester.
-My research area is human-computer interaction, with a focus on user interfaces for online learning.
-I am especially interested in studying how to better train software engineers and data scientists.
-I created a free Web-based visualization tool for learning programming called Online Python Tutor (pythontutor.com), a code visualization and social learning platform that has been used by over 1.2 million people in over 165 countries to visualize over 11 million pieces of code.
+I research human-computer interaction, software engineering, and online learning.
+In particular, to enable learning programming at scale, I created a Web-based visualization tool called Online Python Tutor (pythontutor.com), a code visualization and social learning platform that has been used by over 1.2 million people in over 165 countries to visualize over 11 million pieces of code.

-I received a Ph.D. in Computer Science from Stanford University in 2012 and S.B. and M.Eng. degrees in Electrical Engineering and Computer Science from MIT in 2006.
-My Ph.D. dissertation was one of the first to develop software tools for the unique needs of computational researchers and data scientists.
+I received S.B. and M.Eng. degrees in Electrical Engineering and Computer Science from MIT in 2006 and a Ph.D. in Computer Science from Stanford in 2012.
+My Ph.D. dissertation was one of the first to create software development tools for the unique needs of computational researchers and data scientists.
 Before becoming a professor in 2014, I developed online learning tools as a software engineer at Google, a visiting researcher at edX, and a postdoc at MIT CSAIL.

 I have been writing online since 2004.
 This website contains over 250 articles and gets over 750,000 page views per year.

 Find an article within this site using search terms: